odoo/odoo/doc/reference/orm.rst

 * disabling it entirely, by decorating a method with :func:`~odoo.api.noguess` there will be no bridging and methods will be called the exact same way from the new and old API styles
-* defining the bridge explicitly, this is mostly for methods which are matched incorrectly (because parameters are named in unexpected ways):

-  :func:`~odoo.api.cr`
-     will automatically prepend the current cursor to explicitly provided parameters, positionally
-  :func:`~odoo.api.cr_uid`
-     will automatically prepend the current cursor and user's id to explictly provided parameters
-  :func:`~odoo.api.cr_uid_ids`
-     will automatically prepend the current cursor, user's id and recordset's ids to explicitly provided parameters :func:`~odoo.api.cr_uid_id`
-     will loop over the current recordset and call the method once for each record, prepending the current cursor, user's id and record's id to explicitly provided parameters.

-     .. danger:: the result of this wrapper is *always a list* when calling from a new-API context

-  All of these methods have a ``_context``-suffixed version (e.g. :func:`~odoo.api.cr_uid_context`) which also passes the current context *by keyword*.
-* dual implementations using :func:`~odoo.api.v7` and
-  :func:`~odoo.api.v8` will be ignored as they provide their own "bridging"